 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Waiver Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and annual training. - 4.
 Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
-Public transportation providers are exempt from this requirement. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of Transportation services have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance, in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.
-10. Comply with Department standards related to provider qualifications.
+Public transportation providers are exempt from this requirement. - 4.
+Have Commercial General Liability Insurance. - 5.
+Have documentation that all vehicles used in the provision of Transportation services have automobile insurance. - 6.
+Have documentation that all vehicles used in the provision of Transportation services have current State motor vehicle registration and inspection. - 7.
+Have Workers' Compensation Insurance, in accordance with state law. - 8.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 9.
+Comply with Department standards related to provider qualifications.

-Drivers and aides working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:
+Drivers and aides working for or contracted with agencies as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards regardless of where services are rendered:

 - 1. Be at least 18 years of age. - 2.
 Have a valid driver's license if the operation of a vehicle is necessary to provide Transportation services. - 3.
+Complete training on the needs of the participant included in the service plan, which includes but is not limited to communication, mobility and behavioral needs. - 4.
+Complete standard ODP required orientation and annual training. - 5.
 Have a Pennsylvania State Police criminal history record check prior to the date of hire.
-If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
+If the prospective employee or volunteer is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.